Sal Bando, Former MLB Player

-Eddie Gaven, MLS Player, Columbus Crew
+Eddie Gaven, Former MLS Player

-EDDIE GAVEN is a professional MLS soccer player with the Columbus Crew.
+EDDIE GAVEN is a former professional MLS soccer player playing with the Columbus Crew.
 In July 2012, Gaven became the youngest player to play in 250 MLS matches at 25 years and 257 days old.
 He was originally signed by the New York Metro Stars when he was only 16 years old.
 Gaven has a strong devotion to the Blessed Mother and loves to pray the rosary.

 Theresa Grentz, Former Collegiate/Olympics Basketball Coach